LABORATORY GROWN DIAMONDS

-Of course there is no way of predicting the future value of laboratory grown - or mined diamonds for that matter.
+Of course there is no way of predicting the future value of laboratory grown diamonds - or mined natural diamonds for that matter.
 In any case, we do not recommend buying either type of diamond solely in anticipation of them rising in price, although we hope they do!
 The focus should be on finding the very best diamond available within your budget and which you truly love.

 Every laboratory-grown diamond we supply is certified by the International Gemological Institute (IGI) or the Gemological Institute of America (GIA), the benchmarks for laboratory-grown diamond grading.

 A different report is issued for synthetic diamonds than for mined diamonds by each grading institute.
 IGI laboratory reports are yellow or white rather than blue.